• Skip to primary navigation

 Where to Get Your Eggs

-We are strong proponents for pasture raised eggs.
+We highly recommend pasture raised eggs.
 Pasture raised eggs are laid by hens who have access to pastures outdoors and their eggs are full of flavor and vitamins.
 This is reflected in the egg yolks which are deep orange or red.

 Our favorite pasture-raised eggs are distributed by Vital Farms, who works with carefully-selected farmers throughout the United States.